-With the 1% down loan program, the 2% “gift or grant” against the 3% down requirements is coming from the mortgage company, New American Funding.
+With the 1% down loan program, the 2% “gift or grant” against the 3% down requirements is coming from the mortgage company, Guild Mortgage.
 This program is another sign of improved lending conditions for well-qualified homebuyers.

 This program is designed to provide mortgage options to credit worthy, low- to moderate-income clients with an expanded eligibility for financing homes in designated low-income, minority, and disaster-impacted communities.

 Watch This Short Video I Made Explaining the **NEW** 1% Down Loan